herobrineice12/hpg-password-generator/README.md

 - bcrypt python module
 - pyperclip python module
 - xclip program (Only if you are on Linux)
+- pbcopy program (Only if you are on Mac)
+- clip program (Only if you are on Windows)
 - termux-api package (Only if you are on Android)
 - pyinstaller module/program (If you want to compile it to an executable application)